SenthilNayagan/senthilnayagan.net/src/_posts/tech/programming/rust/memory-management/2024-06-12-rust-ownership-and-borrowing/index.md

 ---
-title: Rust’s Ownership and Borrowing Enforce Memory Safety
+title: "The Secret to Unbreakable Memory Safety: Rust's Ownership and Borrowing"
 description: Rust's ownership and borrowing features prevent us from experiencing memory-related problems.
 Rust is a great choice when performance matters and it solves pain points that bother many other languages.
 keywords: [ownership, borrowing, memory-management]
 categories: [ownership, borrowing, memory-management]